 These impacts are not solely attributable to the RCA, but the RCA contributed significantly to the speed with which new mutant varieties have been developed and commercialised.
 In some cases, the RCA enabled mutant varieties to be developed that would not otherwise have been developed.
 The RCA supported enhanced national and regional capacity in mutation breeding research through networking and collaboration between countries and stakeholders, regional use of infrastructure, increased knowledge transfer between GPs and growing a critical mass of highly skilled researchers in the region.
 Feedback from many countries highlighted the importance of the RCA for building the skills and capacity of their mutation breeding teams.

-Cost-benefit analysis estimated that the mutation breeding RCA created significantly more economic value than it consumed, with each 1 EUR of costs associated with 7.84 EUR of economic benefits on average between 2000 and 2019.
-Sensitivity analysis found that the net benefits attributable to the mutation breeding RCA were positive under almost all plausible assumptions about benefits and costs.
+Cost-benefit analysis estimated that the RCA created significantly more economic value than it consumed, with each 1 EUR of costs incurred between 2000 and 2019 associated with 11.1 EUR of economic benefits .
+Sensitivity analysis found that the net benefits attributable to the RCA remained positive under almost all alternative or pessimistic assumptions about benefits and costs, with a likely range of benefits between 5.8 EUR and 15.9 EUR per 1 EUR of costs.
+This suggests it is highly likely that the economic benefits of the RCA exceeded its costs.

-The impact assessment involved pre-defining agreed performance criteria and standards that provided an explicit framework for rating the impact of the mutation breeding RCA (Table 16, Annex G).
+Pre-defined performance criteria were agreed with IAEA and GP experts to provide an evaluative framework for the impact assessment (Table 16, Annex G).
 On the basis of evidence provided by the IAEA and GPs, the RCA’s impacts meet standards for excellent performance on increased food production, good performance on enhanced environmental protection, excellent performance on strengthened regional capacity and sustainability, and excellent performance on economic value.

 Introduction